MicrosoftDocs/learn/learn-pr/wwl-data-ai/explore-data-for-data-science-microsoft-fabric/includes/4-understand-data-distribution.md

 Understanding the distribution of your data is essential for effective data analysis, visualization, and model building.

-If a dataset has a skewed distribution, it can lead to a model inaccurately predicting data points from underrepresented groups or being optimized based on an inappropriate metric.
+If a dataset has a skewed distribution, it means that the data points are not evenly distributed and tend to lean more towards the right or left.
+This can lead to a model inaccurately predicting data points from underrepresented groups or being optimized based on an inappropriate metric.

 ## The importance of data distribution